State of the State (TV series)

-The subject matter varies greatly, but the topics are primarily related to Rhode Island's political scene.

 The show employs two formats: the primary format is interview-style produced in the studio with a host and one or more guests.
 Guests are either public officials or private citizens speaking about timely topics of public interest.
 The second format is to present events of public interest which occur outside of the studio, such as public hearings, public meetings, or Operation Clean Government-sponsored events, including Annual Meetings, educational forums, and biennial Candidate Schools.

 History

 The show was created by John Carlevale, Joe Devine, Don Gill, and Robert Plante in 1992 in the wake of the credit union crisis (45 banks and credit unions in the state closed due to the collapse of their private insurer, the Rhode Island Share and Deposit Indemnity Corporation (RISDIC)).
 From 2001 to 2012 Operation Clean Government, a Rhode Island government watchdog group, sponsored the show.
 In 2012 State of the State Communications, the original sponsor of the television show, was reincorporated and resumed sponsorship.

 State of the State is taped at a PEG-RI (the Public, educational, and government access (PEG) cable TV channel provider) studio in Providence, Rhode Island on a bi-weekly basis.
 Shows are recorded in realtime (live-to-tape format) which means that the television show is recorded as if it were on live television, with no video editing of the content in the show.

 The show is sent to the statewide playback location at PEG-RI and distributed to the cable television providers of Rhode Island.